 4. You Don’t Need An Ocean.
 That’s right—you don’t need an ocean to surf.
 Rivers, streams and lakes can all provide some pretty awesome freshwater surfing, you just have to know where to look.
 A few landlocked states even offer surfing parks, where perfect waves are created by machines in pools.
 Don’t let your location limit you—I’ve surfed a rapid river in the middle of Montana, I’ve surfed a boat wake on a lake in Minnesota and both were just as fun as surfing in the open ocean.

 5. East Coast vs. West Coast.
 Over my six years of full-time RVing, I’ve traveled and surfed from California to Washington, Vermont to Florida, even Texas to Minnesota.
 And no matter where I go, people always ask: Which coast is better for surfing?
 There are some key differences between East Coast and West Coast beaches—waves are larger and more consistent on the West Coast, but the water is much warmer on the East Coast.
 Surfing spots are usually less crowded on the East Coast, but you may have to wait a long time before a decent wave comes.
-And I may be able to watch the sun dip into the ocean in California, but I also can surf alongside a pod of dolphins in Vermont.

 I could go back and forth over which coast is better, but the truth is the experience of paddling out, feeling the salt in the air and catching that very first wave is simply amazing, no matter where you are.
 And having your home on wheels mere steps from the shore, ready to offer you a warm shower or a bite to eat, makes the whole surfing experience that much better.